On Two Acres In Town

 As breakfast became more important so did the problem of a griddle.
 Since I gave up my favorite griddle years ago because of the Teflon coating, I hadn't been able to find a replacement I liked.
 I had been using a large skillet but sometimes there were tell-tale flavors from previous heavily seasoned dishes and even a hint of garlic is not something I want in my banana pancakes, thank you.

 A few weeks ago we made what I expect to be our last investment in high-quality cookware.
-We used our Christmas gifts from The Mister's father to buy a new griddle.
+We used our Christmas gifts from The Mister's father to buy a Swiss Diamond griddle.
 It is absolutely perfect and the first breakfast of sour buckwheat cakes was delicious as was the sourdough French toast on New Year's morning.

 Saturday, December 8, 2012